Multiplicative Bias Corrected Nonparametric Smoothers

 \subsection{Notation.}

-Let $(X_1,Y_1),\ldots,(X_n,Y_n)$ be $n$ independent copies of the pair of random variables $(X,Y)$.
-We suppose that the explanatory variable $X \in {\mathbb R}$ has probability density $f$ and model the dependence of the univariate response variable $Y$ to the explanatory variable $X$ through the nonparametric regression model
+Let $(X_1,Y_1),\ldots,(X_n,Y_n)$ be $n$ independent copies of the pair of random variables $(X,Y)$ with values in ${\mathbb R}\times{\mathbb R}$.
+We suppose that the explanatory variable $X$ has probability density $f$ and model the dependence of the univariate response variable $Y$ to the explanatory variable $X$ through the nonparametric regression model

 We assume that the regression function $m(\cdot)$ is smooth and that the disturbance $\varepsilon$ is a mean zero random variable with finite variance $\sigma^2$ that is independent of the covariate $X$.
 Consider the linear smoothers for the regression function $m(x)$ which we can write as